By Jim Farrell

 While scouting a position, he was shot in the leg, captured, and then killed by a German soldier who thought he was reaching for a weapon.

 A few weeks after D-Day, a French farmer in the area found a rifle with the name M. Teahan engraved on the butt of the rifle.
-No one knew what the farmer did with the rifle for 72 years, until it was discovered this February by a French Army Paratrooper Commander named Colonel Patrick Collet.
+No one knew what the farmer did with the rifle for 72 years, until it was discovered in February 2016 by a French Army Paratrooper Commander named Colonel Patrick Collet.

 Those are the facts, but the story associated with the rifle tugs on something much deeper for me.